 This means there is no delay between the driver pressing the gas pedal and the compressor spinning, meaning the MGU-H eliminates turbo lag.
 This means the driver can get a big boost of power right away.
 There is no limit to the power that the MGU-H can generate, although the ESS is still limited in how much energy it can send to the power unit each lap.

 One thing to note about both of these units is the fact that they are very advanced pieces of technology, so are expensive to build.
-The MGU-H is one of the most expensive parts of the car.
+The MGU-H is one of the most expensive parts of the car, and it is set to be removed from the engines when the regulations change in 2026.

-How The MGU-K Works On An F1 Car
+What Is The MGU-K On An F1 Car?

 The MGU-K is the more complex of the two systems.
 As we have said, when wires are placed within a rotating magnetic field, a current is produced.
 The faster the motor rotates, the more current is produced.
 The MGU-K is made of a motor, similar to the MGU-H. In this case however, it is connected to the crank shaft, which is what turns the engine’s piston movement into the wheels’ rotational movement.